TeamAmeriFrance/CreativeConcoctions/thoughts.md

 Saiyan Serum | Combat Buff | This expensive brew provides Strength, Speed, Resistance, Regeneration, and Jump boosts, making the user a veritable combat machine.
 However, the user is hit with Mining Fatigue, Slowness, Blindness, and Hunger debuffs as soon as it wears off, so the imbiber had better make sure the fight will be over by then.
 Ghastly Draught | Fireballs | Allows the user to shoot fireballs.
 Strong Swimming | Swim Boost | Basically a backport of the 1.8 enchantment.
+Hell Eyes | Combat | Hurts any mob/entity you're looking at.

 ##Alchemy
 We'll see later!